TensorSpeech/TensorFlowASR/README.md

 Install packages (choose _one_ of these options):

-- Run `pip3 install -U tensorflow-asr`
+- Run `pip3 install -U TensorFlowASR`
 - Clone the repo and run `python3 setup.py install` in the repo's directory

 For **setting up datasets**, see [datasets](./tensorflow_asr/datasets/README.md)